COSA (Certificate of On-site System Approval)

 The inspector also needs to physically inspect the well and take measurements, including a 4-hour flow test to calculate the well production.

-The septic test involves adding water to the aborption trenches according to the number of bedrooms in the home, and verifying that this water is absorbed over a 24-hour period.
+The septic test involves adding water to the absorption trenches according to the number of bedrooms in the home, and verifying that this water is absorbed over a 24-hour period.
 The inspector will also take measurements of the system.

 In addition, the municipality requires a receipt showing that the septic tank has been pumped within the past year.
 Most pumping companies are familiar with this requirement and can produce a receipt from their records upon request.

-We can recommend several pumping companies that can quickly pump a tank if this has not been done.
+Forge Engineering can recommend several pumping companies that can quickly pump a tank if this has not been done.

 Finally, the municipality requires an as-built signed by a licensed surveyor that shows all of the pipes from the system.